How the Channel Can Help Solve the SMB Cyber Security Challenge

 Without the right support, SMBs are left exposed to ransomware, phishing, data breaches, and other cyber threats.
 Many businesses only realise the extent of these threats after it’s too late.
 To tackle these challenges, SMBs need tailored solutions that match their size and resources.

 Fortunately, there are simple, effective steps that SMBs can take to protect themselves – cyber security doesn’t have to be overwhelming or costly.
-According to the Cyber Security Breaches Survey 2024 conducted by the Department of Science, Innovation & Technology, 84 per cent of breaches originate from phishing emails and human error.
+The Cyber Security Breaches Survey 2024 also noted that 84 per cent of breaches originate from phishing emails and human error.
 Even basic security awareness can significantly reduce this risk.
 By building a culture of cyber security awareness, SMBs can empower employees to recognise and respond to phishing attempts, turning the workforce into a “human firewall” against potential attacks.
+However, only 18 per cent of businesses trained their staff on cyber security last year, leaving significant gaps in awareness and preparedness.

 For more complex security needs, MSPs offer crucial support, tailoring cybersecurity solutions to meet the specific requirements of businesses as they grow and evolve.